wasp-lang/wasp/waspc/README.md

 If commit is tagged with tag starting with `v`, github draft release is created from it containing binary packages.

-If you put `[skip ci]` in commit message, that commit will be ignored by Github Actions.
+If you put `[skip ci]` in the commit message, that commit will be ignored by Github Actions.

 We also wrote a `new-release` script which you can use to help you with creating new release: you need to provide it with new version (`./new-release 0.3.0`) and it will check that everything is all right, create appropriate tag and push it, therefore triggering CI to create new release on Github.